 Scroll down and browse the extensive holiday attractions that makes Connemara so special.

-The area has many good walks, on roads and tracks free of traffic, through an unspoilt landscape that has changed little over the years.
-A Cashel-based guide is available for historic walking tours (details from your landlord).
-The new Connemara Greenway for walking and cycling canbe accessed at Ballynahinch Castle a few miles away.
+The area has good walks, on many roads and tracks free of traffic, through an unspoilt landscape that has changed little over the years.
+A number of guides are available for historic walking tours.
+The new Connemara Greenway for walking and cycling can be accessed at Ballynahinch Castle a few kilometres away.
 Further afield you have the Western Way: a 66 km walking route providing an excellent introduction for walkers to the beautiful scenery of Connemara.
 Starting in Oughterard on Lough Corrib, it follows the western edge of the lake northwards into a magnificent wilderness of mountain and bog to reach civilisation again at the village of Maam Bridge.

-Miles of white beaches can be reached within a short car journey to the west and south of Cashel, for walking, swimming, horse-riding or just relaxing to the sound of the surf breaking, resting your eyes on the endless horizon… in the company, perhaps, of sea birds, seals or dolphins (see also www.discoverireland.ie).
-The beaches at Gurteen just beyond Roundstone are popular with windsurfers.
+Long stretches of white beaches can be reached within a short car journey to the west and south of Cashel, for walking, swimming, horse-riding or just relaxing to the sound of the surf breaking, resting your eyes on the endless horizon… in the company, perhaps, of sea birds, seals or dolphins (see also www.discoverireland.ie).

 In recent times, much of Connemara’s early history has been brought to life.
-Above Cashel Church are an Iron Age hill fort (the “cashel” that gives the village its name) and a holy well, and above Sunset Cottage on the other side of DOONREAGAN is a wedge tomb which in later days served as an altar.
+Above Cashel Church are an Iron Age hill fort (the ‘cashel’ that gives the village its name) and a holy well, and above DOONREAGAN is a wedge tomb which in later days served as an altar.
 Michael Gibbons, one of Ireland’s leading field archeologists, who has a family connection to DOONREAGAN, leads organised historical and archeological walks in the area.
 For details, please look under Michael Gibbons on www.discover ireland.ie.

 Connemara is famous for the ponies named after the area, a beautiful breed of small horse going back to the Middle Ages, mixing the qualities of hardy native ponies with Arab and Thoroughbred blood.
 Their amenable nature makes them ideal pets, while their strong physique makes them excellent performers.

 During the summer season traditional in-hand pony shows in different locations attract large crowds of local people and visitors alike.
-Lovers of Connemara ponies from all over the world congregate for the main event that takes place in Clifden on the third Thursday of August each year: “The Festival of the Connemara Pony” (see www.cpbs.ie).
-There are several successful breeders of Connemara ponies in Cashel, and Doonreagan is the home of Cuifeach, the Connemara Stallion featured in the best-selling CONNEMARA WHIRLWIND TRILOGY by ANN HENNING.
+Lovers of Connemara ponies from all over the world congregate for the main event that takes place in Clifden on the third Thursday of August each year: ‘The Festival of the Connemara Pony’ (see www.cpbs.ie).
+There are several successful breeders of Connemara ponies in Cashel, and Doonreagan was the home of Cuifeach, the Connemara Stallion featured in the best-selling Connemara Whirlwind Trilogy by Ann Henning.
 If you like to ride yourself, beaches and mountains offer exhilarating possibilities.
-For arrangements, see

 If you want to bring your own boat, Cashel has a good sheltered harbour with slipways.
-For a sailing experience like no other, try a trip in an authentic Galway Hooker.
-Throughout the summer, regattas around the coast of Connemara offer fantastic sights of these large boats in full sail, as well as a festive day out for the local community, none more popular than the traditional celebration of St. Macdara’s Day, on July 16th.
+Throughout the summer, regattas around the coast of Connemara offer fantastic sights of these large boats in full sail, as well as a festive day out for the local community, none more popular than the traditional celebration of St. Macdara’s Day, on July16th each year.

-The most westerly golf course in Europe is located at Dunloughan, some fifteen miles to the west of Cashel.
-There is also a popular course in Oughterard, twenty miles to the east on the main Clifden to Galway road (N59) (see also www.connemaragolflinks.com).
+The most westerly golf course in Europe is located at Ballyconneely, some 25 km west of Cashel.
+There is also a popular course in Oughterard, some 35 km to the east on the main Clifden to Galway road (N59).More details on the Internet.

 The art scene in Co.
 Galway is kept vibrantly alive by a number of long-established festivals, famous for the high standards of contributions and the partaking of big international names.
-For details please visit www.galwayartsfestival.com (a wide variety of events, takes place in July each year) www.galwayartscentre.ie/cuirt (a literary festival, takes place in April each year), www.clifdenartsweek.ie (a wide variety of events, takes place in September each year),
+The Galway Arts Festival, with a wide variety of events, takes place in July each year.
+For details please visit www.galwayartsfestival.com

 Galway is known for the high international standard of its theatre.
-For programmes and details, please visit www.tht.ie The Galway Town Hall Theatre www.druidtheatre.ie The Druid Theatre Co. in Galway www.clifdenstationhouse.com/theatre A multi-purpose venue in Clifden.
+For programmes and details, please visit www.tht.ie for The Galway Town Hall Theatre and www.druidtheatre.ie for The Druid Theatre Co.

 Email: [email protected]